jslonim/GeocodingSharp/README.md

 Also ready for adding Google enpoints with minimal effort.

-Useful for a lot of projects from work.
+Useful for a lot of projects.